thanhqtran/replication/README.md

-# Replication
+# Replications
-Replication of some interesting papers, book chapters, for study purposes.
+Replications of some interesting papers, book chapters, for study purposes.